 The Berkeley Open Infrastructure for Network Computing (BOINC), an open-source middleware system, supports volunteer and grid computing.
 Originally developed to support the SETI@home project, it became generalized as a platform for other distributed applications in areas as diverse as mathematics, linguistics, medicine, molecular biology, climatology, environmental science, and astrophysics, among others.
 BOINC aims to enable researchers to tap into the enormous processing resources of multiple personal computers around the world.

-NCODED is a Private, Not for profit, UK Organisation commited to processing data for BOINC Research Projects that directly, or indirectly save lives.
+NCODED is a Private, Not for profit, UK Organisation committed to processing data for BOINC Research Projects that directly, or indirectly save lives.
 We currently process data for a number of Worldwide Academic and Private Research projects in the fields of Science, Medicine, Biology, Mathematics, Physics, Computing, and Technology.